projectcinderella/projectcinderella.github.io/index.md

 #### She’s Free Spirited
 > Nothing stops this Cinderella from doing what she wants...
-> When something is important enough, she would do it even if the odds are not in her
+> When something is important enough ... ... ...
 >
 > -Mr.Little Guy (Dwarf 1)